pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/persistences/designing_persistence/_index.md

 #### Common interface

-Now, we create an interface that will be used to create persistence objects for both databases and, which states a set of CRUD operations for identifiable persistence objects:
+Then, we create an interface that will be used to create persistence objects for both databases and, which states a set of CRUD operations for identifiable persistence objects:

 {{< tabsection >}}
   Not available